How do I play the game?

 How do I create a quest for my clan members?

 Any players can create quests using the gold they earn in the game.
-If you have paid for a biodiversity gaming package for your community, the easiest way to set up quests it to let us know what you need.
-We'll do the hard work for you!
+If you’ve paid for a biodiversity gaming package for your community, we’re happy to help set up quests for you.
 Simply contact email@example.com.

 If we're one of QuestaGame's Conservation Partners, can we earn money?